mateosuarezdev/headers-builder/README.md

 ## License

-Custom Use License - Free to use for any purpose, but modifications and derivatives are not permitted.
-See [LICENSE](LICENSE) file for details.
+MIT License - See [LICENSE](https://github.com/mateosuarezdev/headers-builder/edit/main/LICENSE.md) file for details.

 ## Contributing

 Found a bug or have a feature request?
-Open an issue or submit a PR!
+Open an issue!

 ## Support